-This chapter describes historical and current water usage and presents projected future demands within CSA 64's service area.
-Water usage is presented by customer class such as single-family and multi-family residential, industrial, institutional, landscape, agricultural, and other purposes.
+This chapter describes historical and current water usage and presents projected future demands within CSA 70J's service area.
+Water usage is presented by customer class such as single-family and multi-family residential, institutional, and commercial.

 Demand projections are dynamic, often changing because of economic, political, and environmental pressures.
 Several factors can affect demand projections, including land use revisions, new regulations, consumer choice, economic conditions, transportation needs, environmental factors, conservation programs, and plumbing codes.
 These factors can impact not only the amount of water needed but also the timing and location of when and where it is needed.
-Since CSA 64 is highly residential, population growth is the most influential factor in determining water demand projections.
+Since CSA 70J is highly residential, population growth is the most influential factor in determining water demand projections.

-- Non-Potable vs. Potable Water Use
+- Non-Potable vs.

+Potable Water Use

 - Water Use by Sector

 - Past and Current Water Use

-- Projected Water
+- Projected Water Use

-Use